20 Hidden Fees You Had No Idea You Were Paying

 Often popular hotels in tourist destinations charge resorts fees that are unavoidable.
 The fees can range from $10-$30 a night.
 “This is often a surprise to most guests due to the fee not being included in the price.
 To avoid a costly surprise during check-in, call your hotel and ask upfront about fees,” says Smith.

 If you’re funding a Qualified Plan like a 401(k), even a seemingly negligible fee that adds up to 1 percent can cost big.
 “Such a small fee can reduce your retirement balance by 28 percent,” says Garrett Gunderson, founder and chief wealth architect at the Wealth Factory.
 Realize that retirement plan fees include administration charges, fund marketing charges that are known as 12-b-1 fees (marketing fees), legal fees (set-up fees, admin fees), expense ratios (paying for the manager even if it doesn’t beat a low or no cost index fund).
-Here are 12 more common retirement savings mistakes.
+Forgetting about surprising costs is one of the most common retirement savings mistakes.

 Check out your cable provider

 Cable TV providers are adding fees to cover their costs—while they say they’re holding down their prices in general, says Gunderson.
 These costs come from carrying certain broadcast networks such as CBS, and for regional sports channels.
 “In any event, cable companies will almost always renegotiate or lower the costs of Internet service, cable packages, etc., if you call to cancel.
 For example, I got mine down from $170 a month to $100 by negotiating,” says Gunderson.